A Roadmap for a thriving,

 Growth that serves you

-As a former owner of two Denton businesses, George knows that a thriving economy requires stability and fair play.
+As an owner of two Denton small business, George knows that a thriving economy requires stability and fair play.
 We must stop approving massive developments based on "projected" capacity and start putting our infrastructure first.

 • No More Infrastructure Shortcuts: Implementing an Infrastructure-First Ordinance that requires completed traffic, water, and utility studies before any major development approval.